-Many dogs, particularly brown or liver-colored Labrador retrievers, some American pit bulls and all pharaoh hounds, sport light-brown noses and light-colored eye rims.
-A white- or light-haired dog can be genetically predisposed to have a pink or mottled nose.
+Many dogs sport light brown noses and light-colored eye rims.
+Some breeds are genetically predisposed to have a pink or mottled nose.
 As a dog of any breed ages, owners may notice black spots growing and changing on the animal's nose and eyelids.
-While your dog's new spots may not be symptomatic of any disease, two types of skin cancer can show up as black lesions on the face, and you should seek a veterinary diagnosis to ensure your pet's continued health.
+While your dog's new spots may not be symptomatic of any disease, two types of skin cancer can show up as black lesions on the face.
+You should seek a veterinary diagnosis to ensure your pet's continued health.

 Hyperpigmentation, an increase in dark coloring of the skin, often causes black spots on dogs' skin — particularly the nose and tongue.
 Hyperpigmentation occurs naturally in some breeds, such as the Chinese Crested, as these hairless breeds produce extra melanin that protects their skin from the sun.
 Other breeds, including the chow chow and Shar-Pei, are often born with black spots on their tongues.

 Video of the Day

 Typically, hyperpigmentation isn't cause for concern - especially if a dog was born with black dots on their skin.
 However, if your dog develops hyperpigmentation, it's best to make an appointment with your vet.
 Hyperpigmentation can occur as a result of UV exposure, skin allergies, or a medication side effect, so a change in a dog's skin color can sometimes be indicative of an underlying cause.